xsuite/xsuite/docs/apireference.rst

     Misalignment in the the s-y plane.

+.. _environment-api-reference:

 xtrack.Environment class
 ========================

-The Xsuite environment manages variables and elements that can be shared by different lines and can be used to create elements and line objects. more info on how can be found in the :doc:`Xsuite user's guide <usersguide>`).
+The Xsuite environment manages variables and elements that can be shared by different lines and can be used to create elements and line objects.
+See :ref:`Xsuite environment <environment-user-guide>` in the User's guide for tutorial examples.

 .. contents::
     :depth: 2